zheng-wang/irontest/README.md

 On Windows, alternatively you can simply run `<IronTest_Home>\start.bat`.
 You might want to create a shortcut of it on your Windows Desktop, Task Bar or Start Menu for more convenient launching.

+Once the application is successfully launched, there will be a log like below displayed in the command line output

+`Iron Test started with UI address http://localhost:8090/ui`

-To verify the application is successfully launched, open a web browser, and go to Iron Test home page http://localhost:8090/ui (no ending '/').
+Open a web browser, and go to the UI address.

 Though the UI is crossing browsers, Google Chrome is preferred as it is the main browser that is used to test the application.